Nutrition and Condition of Red King Crab Larvae: Enhancement of King Crabs to Improve Sustainability of Alaskan Coastal Communities

 Overall, researchers believe a better understanding of the nutritional requirements of late-stage larval and juvenile stage king crab born in hatcheries will lead to improved feeding of hatchery crab and development of aquaculture feed specifically formulated for Alaska king crab.

-The results of this project will be included in a master’s thesis and be prepared as peer-reviewed manuscripts.
+The results of this project will be included in a master’s thesis and will be prepared as peer-reviewed manuscripts.
 Researchers anticipate producing two manuscripts, one on the lipid comparison to hatchery health indices titled, “The effect of live food with variable ratios of essential fatty acids on the hatchery health index, stress resistance, growth, survival, and lipid composition of larval red king crab,” and one on the hatchery-wild comparison titled, “A comparison of the lipid classes and fatty acid composition of hatchery-reared and wild juvenile red king crab: toward developing appropriate hatchery live-food enrichments."
 Potential target journals for these publications include Marine Ecology Progress Series, Aquaculture, Fisheries Bulletin, Aquaculture Research, Journal of Experimental Marine Biology and Ecology, or Canadian Journal of Fisheries and Aquatic Sciences.